 We help IT Teams build custom solutions to enterprise information management, system integration and deployment problems.
 We use our rigorous process to deliver well-documented software to facilitate maintenance and support after launch.

-Our company has helped a variety of organizations address their complex business requirements.
+Our company has helped a variety of organizations address their complex business requirements using Python.
 Some of our flagship projects include:

 - PushHub is an app for content syndication and management across hundreds of sites.
 It allows for content to be shared across WordPress, Drupal and Plone and keeps control with each site owner.
 This was initially built for UCLA and leverages several open source technologies and protocols.